furzepig/brachistochrone/_posts/2018-01-28-the-meter-man.md

   She hears Lorna's voice from the sitting room.
 Lorna has a guest who is an expert on something or other.

-  `Just how scared should we be?' asks Lorna.
+  'Just how scared should we be?' asks Lorna.

   Mrs Fraser weeps and listens hard for the answer because she does not know anymore.